Search results

 Results with waste

 Page 5 of 7.
-Found 70.
+Found 65.

 How much are my rates increasing?

-For the financial year 2024‑2025, Council is proposing that our rates income is indexed by 5% in line with the IPART rate peg determined for Wollongong.Domestic Waste charges for a medium size bin (120-140 litre) will increase by 11.5% or $51.55
+For the financial year 2024‑2025, Council is proposing that our rates income is indexed by 5% in line with the IPART rate peg determined for Wollongong.Domestic Waste charges for a medium size bin (120-140 litre) will increase by 11.5% or $51.55/year

 What has led to a decision to remediate Greenhouse Park?

 We know this site was first used as the city’s municipal waste depot from the 1940s and later as a builders’ landfill site up until 1994.
 During this time environmental measures were not as stringent as they are today.
-After a black tar-like

 Draft Annual Plan Exhibition 2014-15